DevOps Emergence and a rise in demand for DevOps Engineers

 DevOps Engineer Roles and Responsibilities

 DevOps Engineering is indeed a role that emerged during the renaissance.
 We can call a person with Cloud Foundation Information Technology services as a DevOps Engineer.
 Often, it is difficult to understand this role.
 The reason being – DevOps Engineer is the product of a dynamic workforce that has not yet finished evolving.
 Now, keeping in mind the needs and requirements of companies practising DevOps, here are some of the DevOps Engineer roles and responsibilities.

 - Hands-on experience with Cassandra, Elasticsearch, and MySQL.

 - Linux server administration experience or a deep understanding of Linux/Unix

-- Hands-on experience using Puppet, or Chef, or any other configuration management tool.
+- Hands-on experience using Puppet, Chef, or any other configuration management tool.

 - Prototype, develop, and apply software integrations based on user feedback.

 - Implement automation tools and frameworks (CI/CD pipelines).

-- Analyze code and communicate detailed reviews to development teams to ensure a marked improvement and timely completion of projects.
+- Analyze code and communicate detailed reviews to development teams to ensure marked improvement and timely completion of projects.

 - Implement cloud (AWS, Azure, GCP) computing ability to deploy upgrades and fixes.